gruntjs-updater/grunt-contrib-jasmine-phantom/README.md

 ## Jasmine task
 _Run this task with the `grunt jasmine` command._

+If you want to run specific Suite or any spec. _Run this task with the `grunt jasmine:unit:run="suite1|suite2|......etc"`

 Automatically builds and maintains your spec runner and runs your tests headlessly through PhantomJS.